After suffering from poor mental health for years, I’ve learned how to battle depression naturally using 5 no-fail methods!

 But I won’t withhold ALL of God’s help.
 With flawless timing, he sent me to therapy exactly at the right time.

-Anyway, I did end up talking to Fr.
-Scott (our Pastor at the time).
+So… I went and talked to Fr.
+Scott.
 He told me that he knew of a Catholic therapist that could help, and I made my first appointment right away!

 I was eerily excited to talk to a complete stranger.